VigneshG1616/robofriends-hooks/README.md

-### Robofriends app created using class components (same app has been coded by using React hooks, [check it here](https://www.github.com/Vigneshg1616)
+### Robofriends app created using React hooks (same app has been coded by using class components, [check it here](https://www.github.com/Vigneshg1616/robofriends-class-components)